department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 - Are accepted into a program by a VA-approved training provider

 **Note:** Your VET TEC training won't count against your GI Bill entitlement.

-VET TEC is a 5-year pilot program.
-Veteran participation depends on the availability of funding.

 <br>
 </div>